 My vagina smells like shame.
 Rancid and sickly.
 SHAME.

 In fact, for me this is the worst aspect of vulval and vaginal shame.
 We not only betray ourselves, but we betray our daughters.
-In the most extreme examples, mothers hold down their struggling, screaming daughters with other female village elders to go through horrific female genital mutilation because those women are shamed so strongly, that they think it is better put their daughters through a mentally, emotionally and physically scarring procedure – to cut away all existence of the vulva and sew up the vagina like it was never there – than it is to admit that women were born with the capacity of enjoying ourselves sexually.
+In the most extreme examples, mothers hold down their struggling daughters with other female village elders to go through female genital cutting because those women are shamed so strongly, that they think it is better put their daughters through a mentally, emotionally and physically scarring procedure – to cut away all existence of the vulva and sew up the vagina like it was never there – than it is to admit that women were born with the capacity of enjoying ourselves sexually.
 And that we have a vulva and vagina specifically designed to do so.

 But even for those of us who don’t come from cultures like these, we are shamed in other ways.
 Here’s what Eldiese, a self proclaimed lipstick lesbian in Australia had to say about it.